ericmoritz/boxmath/README.rst

 degrade the image.
 The action of down scaling and then up scaling would wreck the quality of the image; with the power of math, we only apply the resize and crop when we need render the image.

+Not that the width, height, left, top, right, and bottom values passed to the resizer and cropper functions are cast as ints.

+This is because they are either fractions.Fraction() instances or int().  `boxmath` uses the Fraction class to ensure precision while resizing and cropping.